-The STEMcoding project exists to re-imagine introductory STEM courses with computer science in mind.
-If you have an interest in physics and a desire to learn computer coding, then you need to take a look at the three-day STEMcoding Summer Camp at the University of Mount Union.
-You will have the opportunity to learn and work with Mount Union faculty and students.
-Through a mix of computer programming and hands-on physics challenges and activities, high school girls will have an opportunity to gain valuable experience and understanding of some of STEM's more high-demand career paths.
+If you have an interest in physics (or science in general!) and a desire to learn computer coding, then take a look at the week-long STEMcoding Summer Camp at the University of Mount Union.
+You will have the opportunity to learn from and work with Mount Union faculty and students.
+Through a mix of computer programming and hands-on science and engineering challenges and activities, middle school and high school girls will have an opportunity to gain valuable experience and an understanding of some of STEM's high-demand career paths.

-The STEMcoding Summer Camp is part of the STEMcoding, a collaboration between the University of Mount Union and The Ohio State University.
+The STEMcoding Summer Camp is part of the STEMcoding Project, a collaboration between the University of Mount Union and The Ohio State University.
 The camp is supported by the American Institute of Physics Meggers Grant.